 Have you ever wondered what live entertainment would be like without the contributions of African-American performers?
 You don't?
-Fortunately, you'll never have to find out because even from the early days, black entertainers have always been at the heart of American culture.
+Fortunately, you'll never have to find out because even from the early days, black entertainers have always been at the heart of African-American culture.

 From the lively stages of the 19th century to the bright lights of modern-day concerts, these entertainers have left an indelible mark on live performance.
 Over time, they not only entertained but also pushed for social change, using music, dance, and theater.
 Today, these performers are global icons, continuing the legacies of those who paved the way before them.